akleszcz/web-dev-fun/section_3_js_async_programming/notes/async_await.md

 # `async` and `await`

-Introduced in ECMAScript 2017, `async` and `await` are a syntactic sugar that allow us to write asynchronous code that looks and feels like a synchronous one.
+Introduced in ECMAScript 2017, `async` and `await` are syntactic sugars that allow us to write asynchronous code that looks and feels like synchronous one.

 ## `async`